 - 2 large eggs

 - ¼ cup canola, avocado, or melted coconut oil

 - 1 teaspoon vanilla extract

-- In a food processor, add 1 cup of the oats and grind into a flour.
+- In a food processor, add 1 cup of the oats and process until it resembles flour.
 Reserve the remaining ½ cup as is.